FUB-HCC/neonion/HACKING.md

     * `hasSelector`:
     * ...

+You can find this information in `store/views.py`, in the class `AnnotationListView`.

 The fields relate to `permission` are:
 `read`, `update`, `delete`, `admin` for who and which group can access the annotation.